NickMcConnell/AngbandPlus/x_readme.txt

 New soul system:

 When monsters are killed, they sometimes drop soul gems.
-Soul gems can be imbued into jewelery by the soul dealer.
-Imbued jewelery grants magical abilities to the wielder.
+Soul gems can be imbued into jewelry by the soul dealer.
+Imbued jewelry grants magical abilities to the wielder.
 Imbued items grow in strength as the game progresses.
 The exact abilities granted vary depending on the type of soul gem imbued, and the level of the imbued items.
 The soul dealer can